hashgraph/hedera-mirror-node/docs/database/zfs.md

 ### GKE Cluster Upgrade

-1. Take note of where pods using the zfs volumes are being scheduled.
+1. Take note of where pods using the ZFS volumes are being scheduled.
 You will need to know the node a particular worker/coordinator was scheduled on and what zone it is in.
 2. Uninstall citus chart and any services that depend on it.
-3. Delete the zfs persistent volumes and persistent volume claims that are relevant to the decommissioned nodes
+3. Delete the ZFS persistent volumes and persistent volume claims that are relevant to the decommissioned nodes
 4. Follow the steps [here](https://cloud.google.com/kubernetes-engine/docs/how-to/upgrading-a-cluster#upgrading-nodes)
    to perform the upgrade of the cluster and node pools
-5. Wait for the new nodes to come up and for the init containers to install zfs tools on the new nodes
+5. Wait for the new nodes to come up and for the init containers to install ZFS tools on the new nodes
 6. Install just citus chart again
 7. Wait for citus to be ready
 8. Kill citus again (we just wanted it to create the new PV and PVCs)